vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 ### Persistence

-The persistent data in the Mastodon environment are represented by user posts which are stored in a PostgreSQL database, and user media/attachments which are stored in an S3-compatible object store.
+The persistent data in the Mastodon environment are represented by user posts which are stored in a PostgreSQL database, and user media/attachments which are stored on S3-compatible object storage.

 #### Postgres